danielklimov/tkm/migration/readme.md

 ------

 The approach described above can be implemented using different tools.
-However for the sake of clarity I am describing in detail how it can be implemented using Apache Airflow as the core integration machine.
+However, for the sake of clarity I am describing in detail how it can be implemented using Apache Airflow as the core integration machine.

 The choice of Airflow was determined by the following factors: